Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 3. The policy's roles grant appropriate access (Reader, ReaderPlus, Writer, or Manager).

-4. If the registered service requires it (for example, databases-for-*, messages-for-rabbitmq, containers-kubernetes), the policy also includes the AuthorizationDelegator role.
+4. If the associated service requires it (for example, databases-for-*, messages-for-rabbitmq, containers-kubernetes), the policy also includes the AuthorizationDelegator role.

-If the policy specifies optional attributes such as serviceInstance, keyRing, or resource, those must also match the target key.
+If the policy specifies optional attributes such as resourceGroupId, serviceInstance, keyRing, or resource, those must also match the target key or its Key Protect Dedicated instance.

 Creating migration intents

-After creating a .csv file with the pairing of HPCS keys to migrate to their respective Key Protect Dedicated keys, use the create operation to create migration intents on the HPCS keys.
+After you create a .csv file with the pairing of HPCS keys to migrate to their respective Key Protect Dedicated keys, use the create operation to create migration intents on the HPCS keys.

 ./<crkm-binary> create <.csv input file>

-• Triggers sync events to services that have registrations (resources associated with the keys being migrated) so they know to start migrating the HPCS key.
+• Triggers sync events to services that have associations (cloud resources that use the keys being migrated) so they can start migrating the HPCS key

-• Allows you to monitor event acknowledgement and migration in the activity tracking logs.
-See Migration not completed in time for troubleshooting using activity tracking.
+• You can monitor event acknowledgment and migration in the activity tracking logs (see Migration that is not completed in time for troubleshooting)

-See Troubleshooting if there are issues observed in the creation of migration intents.
+See troubleshooting if there are issues that are observed in the creation of migration intents.

 Syncing keys